Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Results

-The additional sub-panels in Figure \ref{starsmorpho} prominently display the predicted asymmetry for $\psi$DM, a distinctive feature not observed in the symmetric distributions of stars in WDM and CDM models \citep{Schive:2020}.
-This asymmetry in $\psi$DM arises from the solitonic characteristic `jumping' behaviour (soliton oscillations) on the scale of the de Broglie wavelength $\lambda_{B}$, or the core radius ($r_c$), owing to its standing wave nature \citep{Li:2021,Chiang:2021}.
-The jumps occur over a timescale of $\lambda_{B}/\sigma \simeq 10^{7}$ years for a dSph with $r_c \simeq$ 0.3 kpc and $\sigma \simeq$ 10 km/s, values closely matching those for this galaxy (as referred in Tables \ref{tabla:collage} and \ref{tabla:collage2} and check out \cite{Pozo:2023} for a deeper explanation of $\lambda_{B}$).
-Notably, this timescale is equivalent to the stellar crossing time of the soliton, $r_c / \sigma$.
-In essence, this means that stars `sense' the movement of the soliton and respond accordingly, resulting in the observed asymmetry \citep{Li:2021,Chiang:2021}.

-\subsubsection{Stellar age vs metallicity}
+\subsection{Stellar age vs. metallicity}

 Metallicity plays a crucial role in unraveling the galaxy history.
 Here, we explore the relationship between the stellar metallicity and age.
 The corresponding data is displayed in the right columns of Figures \ref{age} and \ref{age2}.
-These figures illustrate the [Fe/H] versus stellar age profiles for G1 at the $z=5.56$ and for galaxies 1 and 3 at the $z=2.23$.
-We chose to focus on these specific galaxies to emphasize the most pertinent data associated with instances where the potential presence of a core-halo structure has been identified.
+These figures illustrate the [Fe/H] versus stellar age profiles for G1 at the $z=5.56$ and for Galaxies 1 and 3 at the $z=2.23$.
+We chose to focus on these specific Galaxies to emphasize the most pertinent data associated with instances where the potential presence of a core-halo structure has been identified.

-We observe that in $\psi$DM and WDM, the stellar metallicity exhibits a smoother decline as the stellar age increases.
-On the other hand, CDM displays a more pronounced breaks and a more discrete age vs. [Fe/H] profile, suggesting that its associated stars may have diverse origins.
+We observe that $\psi$DM and “WDM” have pretty similar profiles with the metal-poor concentrations at similar ages, relaying a similar stellar history.
+On the other hand, CDM displays a more pronounced breaks(more discrete) age vs. [Fe/H] profile, suggesting that its associated stars may have diverse origins.
 This disparity could arise from a combination of a few different factors.
-In CDM, the stellar cycle is more extended, with the first stars forming around z$\simeq$30 and continuing up to 9.8 billion years (as seen in Figure \ref{age}).
-In contrast, in WDM/$\psi$DM, star formation begins around z$\simeq$13 \citep{Mocz:2019,Mocz:2020}.
-Additionally, DM structures form earlier in CDM compared to WDM/$\psi$DM, a consequence of the small-scale cut-off in the power spectrum.
+In CDM, the stellar cycle is more extended, with the first stars forming around z$\simeq$30 ( stellar age $\simeq$0.2) and continuing up to 1.2 billion years (as seen in Figure \ref{age}).
+In contrast, in “WDM”/$\psi$DM, star formation begins around z$\simeq$13 ( stellar age $\simeq$0.5) \citep{Mocz:2019,Mocz:2020}.
+Additionally, DM structures form earlier in CDM compared to “WDM”/$\psi$DM, a consequence of the small-scale cutoff in the power spectrum.